 … fresh, local, high-quality eggs!
 Thanks to our uniquely Canadian system of supply management, Canadian eggs are made by Canadians, for Canadians.
 With over 1,000 farm families in every province and the Northwest Territories—no matter where you shop, the eggs you buy at the store are local!

 M is for multi-generational

 The stability provided by supply management opens the door for new farmers and the next generation of agricultural leaders.
 Top expert Dr. Bruce Muirhead points out that “supply management perpetuates the family farm.”3 Family farms contribute to the vibrancy of rural communities, and the system helps ensure that the tradition of farming and the family business can be passed down from generation to generation.
 Some families have been farmers for decades.
 In fact, we’ve profiled a few of them—like the Newcombe family of Nova Scotia, who have been farming for ten generations.

 N is for nutrition

 It’s hard to find another food that has more nutrition packed into it than the humble egg.
-A large egg has 6 grams of protein and only 70 calories.
-Eggs are also full of iron, vitamins A, E, D, and B12, folate, protein, selenium and much more.
+Two large eggs have 13 grams of protein and only 160 calories.
+Eggs are also full of iron, vitamins A, E, D and B12, folate, protein, selenium and much more.
 Eggs build healthy skin and eye tissue, strengthen bone and teeth, protect against heart disease, build and repair muscle, produce new cells… the list is enormous.
 There’s so much nutritional power in such a tiny, humble food!